sasmeka/Tickitz_Backend/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This project worker can follow the steps below:

 ### Prerequisites